ucsb-ds/pl-dev-team/_lectures/week05b.md

 Take note of anyone that's missing; `@` them on the slack channel, and ask them to make a standup post as soon as they get an opportunity.
 </details>

-## You should be done with team01

-If your team isn't finished with team01, your team is behind.
-If you need help, please reach out to the staff and let us know how we can support you.

 ## Please work on team02

 Please be sure that you review the Kanban board at least once a day (e.g. when it is posted to your team slack channel), and make sure that:
 * you have at least one issue in the "in progress" column
 * ideally, you have *exactly* one issue in the "in progress" column
 * that you are helping your team to get code reviews merged.

-## If your team will be done with team02 soon...

-Please give the staff a 24-48 hours "heads up" if you think your team will finish team02 early.

-We want to be sure to have team03 ready to roll out.